scientist-softserv/derivative-rodeo/README.md

 For another project, I will again need two rodeos.
 But I want different processing steps; for example I want to add steps to process a 3D model.
 I might configure the mime type step to sniff out the files that go into a 3D model and then spawn a new step.

-For a third project, I again need two rodeos, but the I want to use a different process to determine the file’s mime type; perhaps instead of leveraging the [Marcel gem](http://rubygems.org/gems/marcel), I leverage [Fits](http://fitstool.org) and some XML parsing.
+For a third project, I again need two rodeos, but then I want to use a different process to determine the file’s mime type; perhaps instead of leveraging the [Marcel gem](http://rubygems.org/gems/marcel), I leverage [Fits](http://fitstool.org) and some XML parsing.

 In other words, there are some assumptive configurations about a given rodeo: